 |View printer-friendly version|

-SOUTH PORTLAND, Maine, Nov 04, 2010 (BUSINESS WIRE) -- Wright Express Corporation (NYSE: WXS), a leading provider of payment processing and information management services to the U.S. commercial and government fleet industry, today reported financial results for the three months ended September 30, 2010.
+SOUTH PORTLAND, Maine, Nov 02, 2011 (BUSINESS WIRE) -- Wright Express Corporation (NYSE: WXS), a leading provider of value-based business payment processing and information management solutions, today reported financial results for the three months ended September 30, 2011.

 Third Quarter Financial Results

 Wright Express uses fuel-price derivative instruments to mitigate financial risks associated with the variability in fuel prices in North America.
-For the third quarter of 2010, the Company's GAAP financial results include an unrealized $6.7 million pre-tax, non-cash, mark-to-marketloss on these instruments.
-See exhibit 1 for a full reconciliation of adjusted net income.
+For the third quarter of 2011, the Company's GAAP financial results include an unrealized $20.7 million dollar pre-tax, non-cash, mark-to-market gain on these instruments.
+See Exhibit 1 for a full reconciliation of adjusted net income.

-The performance metrics listed below do not include activity from the Australian fuel and prepaid card businesses (Wright Express Australia) acquired September 14, 2010, except total revenue for the fleet segment.
+Where applicable, the performance metrics listed below include activity from the Company's Australian fuel business (Wright Express Australia) acquired September 14, 2010.

-- Average number of vehicles serviced was approximately 4.8 million.
+- Average number of vehicles serviced worldwide was approximately 6.5 million, an increase of 29% from the third quarter of 2010.

-- Total fuel transactions processed increased 3% from the third quarter of 2009 to 69.0 million.
-Payment processing transactions increased 3% to 54.8 million, and transaction processing transactions increased 1% to 14.2 million.
+- Total fuel transactions processed increased 19% from the third quarter of 2010 to 85.1 million.
+Payment processing transactions increased 14% to 65.2 million; transaction processing transactions increased 47% to 19.9 million.

-- Average expenditure per payment processing transaction increased 9% from the third quarter of 2009 to $57.45.
+- Average expenditure per domestic payment processing transaction increased 32% from the third quarter of 2010 to $72.48.

 Financial Guidance and Assumptions

-The Company's guidance also assumes that fourth quarter 2010 domestic fleet credit loss will range from 17 to 22 basis points, and that domestic fleet credit loss for full year 2010 will range from 14 to 15 basis points.
+The Company's guidance also assumes that fourth quarter 2011 domestic fleet credit loss will range between a seasonally high 22 and 27 basis points, and that domestic fleet credit loss for full year 2011 will range from 16 to 17 basis points.

-The Company's guidance does not reflect the impact of any stock repurchases that may occur in 2010 subsequent to repurchases completed as of today.
+The Company's guidance does not reflect the impact of any stock repurchases that may occur in 2011.
 In addition, this guidance excludes the impact of non-cash, mark-to-market adjustments on the Company's fuel-price-related derivative instruments and the amortization of purchased intangibles.

 Management uses the non-GAAP measures presented within this news release to evaluate the Company's performance on a comparable basis to eliminate the volatility associated with its derivative instruments and to measure the amount of cash that is available for making payments on the Company's financing debt and for discretionary purposes.
-Management believes that investors may find these measures useful for the same purposes, but cautions that they should not be considered a substitute for disclosure in accordance with GAAP.
+Management believes that investors may find these measures useful for the same purposes, but cautions that they should not be considered a substitute for, or superior to, disclosure in accordance with GAAP.

 Conference Call Details